docs

 See multi-practice billing company operations, the billing-company operations overview, pricing, and book a demo.

-When clients own their own system and plan to stay.
-If clients control their EHR instance and the billing company works inside it, Medi is not a fit.
+- **When clients own their own system and plan to stay.** If a client controls its EHR instance and the billing company works inside it, Medi is not a fit.

-When your specialty is primarily institutional billing.
-Medi is organized around professional billing.
-Complex facility billing or institutional claim formats should be verified before committing.
+- **When your specialty is primarily institutional billing.** Medi is organized around professional billing.
+Verify complex facility or institutional claim formats before committing.

-When you are managing 50-plus practices at enterprise scale.
-Medi is calibrated for independent billing companies, not hospital-system RCM operations.
+- **When you are running 50-plus practices at enterprise scale.** Medi is calibrated for independent billing companies, not hospital-system RCM.
+As the book crosses 20, see billing software for 20 to 50 practices.

 What Medi has not earned yet